Mapping in R

 fillOpacity = 0.7)

-Here you customized the map with APSU colors and added the polygon to the background to identify the “main” campus area.
-You can take this a step further and provide additional information about the campus buildings and polygon by editing the attributes of each dataset.
+Here we customized the map with APSU colors and added the polygon to the background to identify the “main” campus area.
+We can take this a step further and provide additional information about the campus buildings and polygon by editing the attributes of each dataset.

 campus_points$Description <- c("Academic", "Administrative", "Academic",